-Turkish police kill 2 attackers after assault on Istanbul court injures 6
+One person killed in attack on Istanbul courthouse

-Government says the ‘terrorist act’ was carried out by the leftist armed group DHKP-C.
+Turkish officials say two assailants shot dead in ‘terrorist’ attack blamed on leftist group.

-The Turkish police have killed two people who allegedly attacked a court in Istanbul in what authorities labelled a “terrorist act”.
+One person has been killed and two alleged attackers shot dead at a court in Istanbul in what authorities are describing as a “terrorist act”.

-The incident on Tuesday morning also saw six people injured, including three police officers, officials said, blaming it on the leftist armed group Revolutionary People’s Liberation Party/Front (DHKP-C).
+Authorities said six people were wounded on Tuesday, including three police officers.
+President Recep Tayyip Erdogan later said one of the wounded died in hospital but did not say whether the victim was a civilian or a police officer.

 Keep readinglist of 4 items